eficode-academy/docker-katas/labs/windows-docker/win3-common-commands.md

 Let's start with volume.
 Make a folder in your C drive, called data and run:

 ```
+mkdir /data

 docker container run -it -v C:\data:C:\data microsoft/nanoserver powershell
 ```

-Make some files, and run
+Make some files in the directory by your nomal explorer, and run
 ```
 PS C:\> dir data